-South Carolina has deployed 200 NYCTA subway cars on reef sites ranging from 90 to 120 feet deep.
-After only three months in the water, divers found a diverse array of fish species inhabiting the cars.
-Other states that have also recently received subway cars from New York City include Virginia, with 150 cars, and Georgia, with 50.
-The Ocean City, Maryland Reef Foundation rejected the offer of subway cars based on their concerns about the public perception of the associated asbestos.
-Initial water testing for asbestos concentrations in Delaware, however, has shown levels similar to background levels in seawater and within the drinking water standard established by the EPA.
+Ocean City, Maryland Reef Foundation rejected the offer of subway cars based on their concerns about the public perception of the associated asbestos.
+Initial water testing for asbestos concentrations in Delaware, however, showed levels similar to background levels in seawater and within the drinking water standard established by the EPA.
 The state of Florida also declined the subway cars, because the sheet metal did not meet existing state standards for thickness of metal in reef materials.